TOEFL vs. IELTS: Compare the tests and book your English test today

 Test Options and method

-1) Test on computer (secure cabled network) with face-to-face speaking test
+Test on computer (secure cabled network) with face-to-face two-way speaking test with an examiner.

 Academic and General Training version